 AZ Community Property

-Arizona is a community property state, which means that the Court considers any property, assets and debts acquired by either of the spouses during their marriage to be just as much the property, asset and debt of the spouse that acquired it as it is for the non-acquiring spouse.
-There are limited exceptions to this, for example property received as a gift or inheritance by one spouse during the marriage.
-But typically, all property, assets and debts acquired from the date of marriage through the date that the Divorce Petition is served are considered community property and must be identified and divided in an Arizona divorce.
+Arizona is a community property state.
+This means that the Court considers any property, assets and debts acquired by either of the spouses during their marriage to be just as much the property, asset and debt of the spouse that acquired it as it is for the non-acquiring spouse.
+There are limited exceptions for community property.
+Property received as a gift or inheritance by one spouse during the marriage is not considered community property.
+Typically, all property, assets and debts acquired from the date of marriage through the date that the Divorce Petition is served are considered community property.
+All community property must be identified and divided in an Arizona divorce.

 Division of Property